Ivan Mazepa: Birth and ancestry

+Mazepa was born on in the village of Mazepyntsi, near Bila Tserkva, then part of the Kiev Voivodeship of the Polish–Lithuanian Commonwealth, into the noble Mazepa family.
+His father, Stepan Adam Mazepa-Kaledynsky (Kołodyński), was the town otaman of Bila Tserkva during the Khmelnytsky Uprising, while his mother, Maryna Mokiievska, was also of Cossack blood.
+Maryna later became the hegumene of the Pechersk Ascension Monastery in Kyiv after the death of her husband and was then known by her monastic name, Mariia Mahdalena; the couple also had a younger daughter, Oleksandra.

+Throughout his life Mazepa used the Kurcz coat of arms, likely inherited from the Bulyha-Kurcewicz family, whose members had served as starosts of Bila Tserkva between 1578–1618.
+In 1707, Mazepa's coat of arms was confirmed by Joseph I, Holy Roman Emperor, who awarded the hetman with the title of Prince of the Holy Roman Empire.

 In Polish service

-In 1657, Stefan Mazepa became involved with Hetman Ivan Vyhovsky, who pursued a pro-Polish policy.
-In 1659 Stefan Mazepa traveled to Warsaw to attend the Sejm and placed his son Ivan in service at the royal court of John II Casimir Vasa.
-Before that Ivan Mazepa probably studied at the Kiev Academy from the age of 10 and graduated with a degree in rhetoric.
+In 1657, Stepan Mazepa became involved with Hetman Ivan Vyhovsky, who pursued a pro-Polish policy.
+In 1659, he travelled to Warsaw to attend the sejm and placed his son Ivan in service at the royal court of John II Casimir Vasa.
+Before that, Ivan Mazepa studied at the Kyiv Mohyla Collegium in Kyiv graduated with a degree in rhetoric.
 According to Samiilo Velychko, Ivan was to complete his philosophy course at the Jesuit college in Warsaw.

-According to late tradition, King John Casimir sent Ivan Mazepa to study "gunnery" in Deventer (Dutch Republic) in 1656–1659, during which time he traveled across Western Europe.
+According to late tradition, King John Casimir sent Ivan Mazepa to study "gunnery" in Deventer (Dutch Republic) in 1656–1659, during which time he travelled across Western Europe.
 From 1659 the Polish king was sending him on numerous diplomatic missions to Ukraine.
-His service at the Polish royal court earned him a reputation as an alleged catholicized "Lyakh" – later the Russian Imperial government would effectively use this slur to discredit Mazepa.
+His service at the Polish royal court earned him a reputation as an alleged catholicized liakh (a more offensive word for a Pole) – later the Russian Imperial government would effectively use this slur to discredit Mazepa.